kordjani-messaoud/Microservice_System_Design/README.md

 # Microservice_System_Design
-This repository is a project that illustrates the implementation of a microservices-based architecture for a video-to-MP3 conversion application.
+This repository is a project that illustrates the implementation of a microservices-based architecture for a video-to-MP3 conversion application.This repository is a step forward in my journy to learn Kubernetes and deepen my inderstanding of Cloud computing.

 # Porpose
 The purpose of this project is to gain hands-on experience in developing, deploying, and orchestrating microservices, using Kubernetes.
 Through this tutorial, I'm going to: